laja2909/dp/README.md

 ## Set up
 Now you should have:
 1. terraform installed and terraform cloud set up
-- remember to add hcloud_token as your variable in terraform cloud
+- add hcloud_token as your variable in terraform cloud
 - add your local ip4 address as "local_ip" variable in terraform cloud
 2. hetzner account created & project initialised & token created
 3. DigitalOcean account created